aminahocine/aminahocine/README.md

 # 👋  Hello, I'm Amina!

-🎓 I hold a bachelor's degree in Bioinformatics, with a keen interest in statistics, data science, and machine learning.
+🎓 Currently pursuing a Master’s degree in Data Analytics, with a background in Bioinformatics and a strong interest in statistics, data science, and machine learning.

 💻 Passionate about leveraging data analysis and machine learning techniques to derive meaningful insights.
 Currently seeking to enhance my skills in advanced machine learning and data science methodologies.